jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

         - advantages: no error propagation, provides authentication and integrity
         - disadvantages: cannot be run in parallel
       - Examples of symmetric algorithms: Twofish, Serpent, AES (Rijndael), Camellia, Salsa20, ChaCha20, Blowfish, CAST5, Kuznyechik, RC4/5/6, DES, 3DES, Skipjack, Safer, and IDEA
+      (remember that DES has been considered insecure for decades, and NIST formally deprecated 3DES in 2023)
   - **Asymmetric** encryption: process that uses different keys for encryption and decryption, and in which the decryption key is computationally not possible to determine given the encryption key itself
     - Asymmetric (AKA public key, since one key of a pair is available to anybody) algorithms provide convenient key exchange mechanisms and are scalable to very large numbers of users (addressing the two most significant challenges for users of symmetric cryptosystems)
     - Asymmetric cryptosystems avoid the challenge of sharing the same secret key between users, by using pairs of public and private keys to allow secure communication without the overhead of complex key distribution